Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Republicans have an effective 53-to-47 majority in the Senate, and with the Senate having abolished the 60-vote threshold for Supreme Court justices early in Trump’s presidency, that means they can afford to lose three votes and still confirm a new justice, given Vice President Pence would break any ties.
 Four departures very likely means the new nominee would fail.

-The calculus notably could shift significantly after Election Day, though, if Sen. Martha McSally (R) loses in Arizona -- a race in which she currently trails.
-Given she was appointed to the seat, her replacement could be seated immediately, giving Republicans just two votes to spare.
+The calculus notably could shift significantly after Election Day, though, if Sen. Martha McSally (R) loses in Arizona — a race in which she currently trails.
+Given she was appointed to the seat, her replacement could be seated in November, giving Republicans just two votes to spare.

-A new justice would create an effective 6-to-3 conservative majority on the Supreme Court — something conservatives might only have dreamed of when they helped elected President Trump.
+A new justice would create an effective 6-to-3 conservative majority on the Supreme Court — something conservatives might only have dreamed of when they helped elect President Trump.
 The enormity of that prospect will translate to huge pressure on every Republican senator to fall in line.

 But they won’t do so without abandoning principles some of them once espoused.
 A few key votes have signaled resistance to actually pushing a nominee through either before or after the 2020 election, during the lame-duck session.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.